cloudant/cloudant-sync-eap/wip.md

 # Cloudant Sync - Early Access Program

-**Applications use Cloudant Sync to store, index and query local data on a device and to synchronise data between many devices.
+**Applications use Cloudant Sync to store, index and query local JSON data on a device and to synchronise data between many devices.
 Synchronisation is under the control of the application, rather than being controlled by the underlying system.
 Conflicts are also easy to manage and resolve, either on the local